NotPentium/NFS_ElectronicsTeamToolbox/Providentia/READ_ME.md

 # Providentia Library

 Welcome to the Providentia Project library!
-This library serves as a centralized repository for various documents related to our DAQ board project.
+This library serves as a centralized repository for various documents related to our project.
-The Providentia is designed to capture data from multiple sensors, process it using a microcontroller, and store the results on a micro SD card.
+The Providentia Project is designed to capture data from multiple sensors, process it using a microcontroller, and store the results on a micro SD card.
+To achieve this we created two different boards: a main board, named Providentia, where the data from the sensors is received, processed and stored in the microSD, a data aquisition board (DAQ), named Valkyrie, incorporating almost all the sensors.

 ## Project Overview

-Our DAQ board project encompasses the following key components:
+Our Providentia Project encompasses the following key components:

 ### Sensors